-It is clear that on average, equities outperform bonds.
-Swiss equities have provided a fairly stable 5% real rate of return when held for periods of ten years or more, in comparison with typical bond returns of less than 3%.
+It is clear that, on average, equities outperform bonds.
+Swiss equities have provided a fairly stable 5 percent real rate of return when held for periods of 10 years or more, in comparison with typical bond returns of less than 3 percent.
 The traditional argument for holding a reserve fund in bonds rather than equities is that bonds are less volatile than equities and carry less downside risk.
-In other words, it is expected that money invested in bonds is safer and more likely to be available when needed than would the same amount invested in bonds.
-We can explore this hypothesis by examining the volatility these same instruments, which we define as the standard deviation of the rates of return.
+In other words, money invested in bonds is expected to be safer and more likely to be available when needed than the same amount invested in bonds would be.
+We can explore this hypothesis by examining the volatility of these same instruments, which we define as the standard deviation of the rates of return.
 The results are shown below.